mikaelvesavuori/only/readme.md

 - Makes as few assumptions as possible without sacrificing performance and stable code/scaffold
 - High-performance: loads CSS, scripts and fonts asyncronously, and lazy-loads images responsively
 - Responsive and print: should be good to go for both, but we always make very specific changes inhouse for these kinds of matters depending on the web project

-Only is not supported by Being, and is frequently updated.
-If we are distributing your files and this is NOT OK for you, please get in touch.
-However, thank you for providing the web developer community with super good tools!
-Mail us at contact@being.se and we'll remove your files from our distro.

 ## Assumptions and intended user
 - It is assumed that you will want to custom code as much as possible for stuff such as Javascript, interfaces, and layout.
 Only gives you access right away to all the standard HTML elements for quick designing, and uses the industry-standard Normalize reset and sets fonts to system defaults.
 I did not want to make another totalizing framework like Bootstrap which makes it really hard to negate built-in design decisions.